Skip to main content Skip to footer

 Jenkins pricing

-Jenkins is free and open-source.
-There are no direct costs for using Jenkins, but organizations may incur infrastructure, maintenance, and support expenses.
+Jenkins is a free and open-source platform with no direct costs, but organizations may incur infrastructure, maintenance, and support expenses.

 Jenkins ratings and reviews